First-year interest groups

-What is a FIG?
+What is a first-year interest group (FIG)?

-Designed to bring together students with similar interests or academic goals, First-Year Interest Groups (FIGs) utilize block scheduling to create learning communities and simplify registration to two clicks.
+Designed to bring together students with similar interests or academic goals, First-year Interest Groups (FIGs) utilize block scheduling to create learning communities and simplify registration to two clicks.

 As part of First-Year Student Orientation, students will be invited to sign up for a FIG based on their interests and placement.
 Most incoming first-year students will take four or five classes their first semester, for a minimum of 12 credits for full-time study.
 If approved, a set of courses will be pre-loaded into their registration.
 Students will then work with their advisors to register for their FIG and complete their schedule.